MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-synapse-data-explorer.md

 **Migration scope**

 - The migration is performed on the entire cluster; single database migration isn't supported.
-- The migration is irreversible; once migrated, the source cluster can't be restored.
+- Once migrated, the process is irreversible, and the source cluster can't be restored.
 - The migration process creates a new eventhouse and can't be performed into an existing eventhouse.
+- Users from other tenants who had access to data in the cluster will lose access to the data in Eventhouse.

 **Identity and connections**

-- System-assigned managed identities can't be used or migrated.
+- System-assigned managed identities can't be migrated.
+- Cluster RBAC roles are migrated and augmented with Eventhouse roles.
 - Data connections, such as Event Hubs, IoT Hub, and Event Grid, aren't migrated.
 - Data export operations, such as mirroring, aren't migrated.